LadyAelita/5e-n1300/en_US/Pages/Rules/Classes/Wizard.md

 As an **action**, you can **choose one undead** that you can see **within 60 feet** of you.
 That creature must make a **Charisma saving throw** against your **Wizard spell save DC**.
 If it **succeeds**, you **can't use this feature on it again**.
 If it **fails**, it becomes friendly to you and o**beys your commands** until **you use this feature again**.

 **Intelligent undead** are harder to control in this way.
 If the target has an **Intelligence of 8 or higher**, it has **advantage** on the saving throw.
 If it **fails** the saving throw and has an **Intelligence of 12 or higher**, it can **repeat** the saving throw at the **end of every hour** until it succeeds and breaks free.

+## Arcane Tradition: School of Theurgy

+### Prerequisite: Wisdom

+*Combining divine and arcane magic requires advanced comprehension of both.*

+You must have at least **13 Wisdom** to choose this subclass.

+### Arcane Initiate (2nd level)

+Choose a **cleric domain** from your chosen deity’s list of eligible domains.
+At later levels, you will gain features from that domain.

+Whenever you **gain a Wizard level**, you can **replace one** of the Wizard **spells you add** to your spellbook with a **Cleric domain spell for your chosen domain**.
+The spell must be of a level for which you have Wizard spell slots.

+If you add **all of your domain spells** to your spellbook, you can subsequently **add any spell from the base Cleric spell list** instead.
+The spell must still be of a level for which you have Wizard spell slots.

+Any Cleric spell you gain from this feature is considered a Wizard spell for you, but other Wizards can’t copy Cleric spells from your spellbook into their own spellbooks.

+### Channel Arcana (2nd, 6th, 18th level)

+*You gain the ability to channel arcane energy directly from your deity, using that energy to fuel magical effects.*

+You start with two effects: **Divine Arcana** and the **Channel Divinity** option **granted at 2nd level by your chosen domain**.
+You employ that Channel Divinity option by using your Channel Arcana ability.

+You can use Channel Arcana **once between rests**.
+When you use your Channel Arcana, you choose which effect to create.

+Some Channel Arcana effects require saving throws.
+When you use such an effect, the **save DC** equals your **Wizard spell save DC**.

+Beginning at **6th level**, you can use your Channel Arcana **twice between rests**, and beginning at **18th level**, you can use it **three times between rests**.

+If you gain additional Channel Divinity options from your domain, you can employ them by using your Channel Arcana feature.

+### Domain Feature I (6th level)

+You gain your chosen domain’s **1st-level** benefits.
+However, you do not gain any weapon or armor **proficiencies** from the domain.

+### Domain Feature II (10th level)

+*Your faith and your understanding of magic allow you to delve into your god’s secrets.*

+You gain your chosen domain’s **6th-level** benefits.

+### Domain Feature IV (14th level)

+*Your academic nature and understanding of magic and doctrine allow you to master this ability sooner than a cleric of your domain.*

+You gain your chosen domain’s **17th-level** benefits.

+**Note:** **Domain Feature III** being skipped is not an error - Cleric domains provide a feature at 8th level, which theurgists **don't** acquire.